data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "SQL"

     To create the dataframes in SQL, we will use the data we generated earlier.
 Firstly, we need to create the SQLite database.
 This will be an in-memory database for demonstration purposes, but in a real-world scenario, you would typically connect to a persistent (on-disk) database.
-To do this, we will use the `sqlite3` library to create a connection to the database, which we define with the `:memory:` parameter.
+To do this, we will use the [`sqlite3`][sqlite3] library to create a connection to the database, which we define with the `:memory:` parameter on the [`.connect()`][sqlite3-connect] function.
 The result is to create a temporary database that exists only during the lifetime of the connection.

     Next, we will then parse the dictionaries into Pandas DataFrames, which will then be loaded into an SQLite database.
 This allows us to perform various data manipulation tasks using SQL queries.